Language Technology Program digitization training session

-The Language Technology Program provides up to $230,000 in funding plus equipment and training to support language revitalization using technology.
+The Language Technology Program provides funding plus equipment and training to support language revitalization using technology.

 This program is for First Nations communities, governments, bands and tribal councils and Indigenous organizations located in B.C.